Traditionally adsl used what is known as "FAST" method for transmitting

 is now spaced further apart into

-The diagram below is an example of how interleaved traffic is
+The diagram below is an example of how interleaved DSL traffic is

 If your line is particularly susceptible to bursts of noise